apioo/psx/doc/build_api.rst

 The core of every API in PSX is an handler system which knows howto CRUD data from an specific data source.
-In our example we want create an API from an mysql database therefor we use the database handler.
-PSX offers many handler to read from different datasources like Mongodb, Doctrine, DOM, etc.
+In our example we want create an API from an mysql database therefore we use the database handler.
+PSX offers many handler to read from different datasources like Mongodb, Doctrine, DOM, etc. more informations at :doc:`handler_concept`.

 Creating the table
 ------------------